-Once you’ve have correctly match the IP adress of an NIC-ID with your PC’s IP address, you’ll have to create two new D-WORDS (by clicking Edit > New > D-WORD) in that NIC-ID folder.
-Name these D-WORDS as TcpAckFrequency (to send out data packets immediately), TCPNoDelay (for no nagling) and TcpDelAckTicks (to reduce time for acknowledgment message).
+When you’ve have correctly matched the IP address of a NIC-ID with your PC’s IP address, you’ll have to create two new D-WORDS (by clicking Edit > New > D-WORD) in that NIC-ID folder.
+Name these D-WORDS as TcpAckFrequency (to send out data packets immediately), TCPNoDelay (for no nagling) and TcpDelAckTicks (to reduce the time for acknowledgment message).
 Set value 1 for the first two and 0 for the last one.

 9. Disable Network Throttling

 Apart from Nagle’s algorithm, windows also have network throttling mechanism which throttles your data packets.
-The reason why there’s such a mechanism in first place, is because processing the data packets is a resource-demanding task.
+The reason why there’s such a mechanism in first place is that processing the data packets is a resource-demanding task.

 But since you need to utilize every drop of power juice we have, it’s better to disable network throttling.

 To do so, we’ll have to go back to good ol’ Registry Editor and go to HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows NT > CurrentVersion > Multimedia > SystemProfile.

 Under SystemProfile Tab, create a new DWORD with the name of NetworkThrottlingIndex, and set its value to ffffffff. fffffffff hexadecimal value means no network throttling.

 LargeSystemCache is a registry setting that optimizes file-sharing among local networks but is reported to have some conflict with different ATI Graphics cards.
 That’s why if you have an ATI card for gaming, it’s better to disable this setting.